hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a-root-web.md

 {% include alert.html content="Some USB TTL adapters label TX and RX pins the other way around: try to swap them if the connection doesn't work." alert="Note" icon="svg-warning" color="yellow" %}

-{% include alert.html content="Please note that some SFP require more current than others, and in some SFP Step 2 is interrupted due to kernel panic, in which case increases the voltage of the stick at 5V." alert="Note" icon="svg-warning" color="yellow" %}

 Connect the TTL adapter to the computer, once done press the following button.
 A window will open that will execute the root.

 {: .text-center .fs-6 }